SAP-samples/teched2022-AD280/README.md

 Attendees who would like to run this exercise **after the TechEd workshop**, would need to have administrator access to an SAP S/4HANA 2020 system or higher available, e.g. using an [SAP S/4 HANA Fully Activated Appliance 30-day trial system](https://www.sap.com/products/erp/s4hana/trial.html) from the SAP Cloud Appliance Library.
 See this [Quick Start Guide](https://www.sap.com/documents/2019/04/4276422b-487d-0010-87a3-c30de2ffd8ff.html#page=1) for more information.
 Please follow the instructions in this [Enhance Your SAP Launchpad Site with Federated SAP S/4HANA Content tutorial](https://developers.sap.com/mission.launchpad-s4hana.html), but note that not all parts of this tutorial are shown in the demo at the TechEd workshop.

-Finally, you will now create your own custom developed app with the Business Application Studio and easily integrate it into your site.
+In the next step, you will now create your own custom developed app with the Business Application Studio and easily integrate it into your site.
 To do this, you first need to create a subscription of the Business Application Studio and create a dev space.
 In the fourth part of this exercise, you will enhance the application.
 This is optional due to time constraints, as this exercise is not mandatory for the integration of the app into your site, but will show you how easily you can display business content from a real backend system.

 - Exercise 2 - Integrate a custom developed SAPUI5 app into your site
     - [Exercise 2.1 - Set Up SAP Business Application Studio for Development](exercise/ex2/ex2.1/readme.md)